2015 CHIP Implementation Plan

-Although CCH collaborated with other organizations when conducting its CHNA and developing implementation strategies, CCH must meet the requirement to adopt an implementation strategy with respect to its own hospital facility.
+Although CCH collaborated with other organizations when conducting its CHNA and developing implementation strategies, the hospital must meet the requirement to adopt an implementation strategy with respect to its own facility.

 To do this, CCH must adopt a written plan with respect to the hospital facility it operates that addresses each of the community health needs identified through the CHNA by either (1) describing how CCH plans to meet the identified health need or (2) describing the health need as one CCH does not intend to meet, along with an explanation as to why it does not intend to meet such need.

 In accordance with this directive, this document is intended to constitute the implementation strategy of CCH in relation to the 2015 CHNA.

 CCH will work hand in hand with the ECDHD and other health- and business-related agencies to address these community needs.
 Specifically, CCH will take the lead in addressing the identified needs of access to health care and obesity by conducting the activities described below.